openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 Certificate files will be read from their configured location by the Microshift service, each certification file will be validated (see validation rules).

-Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.
+because we dont want to disrupt the internal API communication and make sure the internal certificate will be automaticly renewed, Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.

-the generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, those custom certificates will be validated against configured CAs in the RHEL trust store.
+The generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL trust store.

+For every certificate that contain `names` the first non-wildcard `name`  will be used, and placed inside the `server` section of the generated `kubeconfig`.

+because certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost we must not allow them.

 ### Workflow Description